tensorflow/community/rfcs/20190815-tfx-notebook.md

 ## Objective

 We want to build a notebook user experience for modeling / iterative development using TFX Components.
 This will provide a fast, familiar environment for developing model and pipeline code with standard TensorFlow + TFX utilities, plus automatic notebook → pipeline export:

 *   Imperative,
     [define-by-run](https://ai.googleblog.com/2017/10/eager-execution-imperative-define-by.html),
     cell-by-cell workflow
-    *   Start directly from Colab – no running pipeline needed
+    *   Start directly from Notebook/Colab – no running pipeline needed
     *   Run TFX components as you need them, in separate cells
     *   No explicit DAG definitions or continuous execution
 *   Simple Python API per TFX component
     *   ExampleGen, StatsGen, SchemaGen, Transform, Trainer, Evaluator
     *   100% TFX compatible for automatic notebook → pipeline export
-*   Analyze artifacts natively in Colab
+*   Analyze artifacts natively in Notebook/Colab
     *   Built-in TensorBoard, Facets, TFMA visualizations
     *   Dataset, stats, eval metrics available in notebook for custom analysis
 *   Zero-setup, interactive onboarding tool for new TFX users on